 “I’m sorry!”
 Sebastien called after her.

 Tanya waved an uncaring hand in the air without looking back, her head bowed to read whatever message had been folded inside the spelled piece of paper.

 As Sebastien grabbed the homework she’d left in her trunk and emptied her school bag of the bulky divination components, she heard the shuffle of hard leather on stone.
-She whipped her head around to see Westbay slouching against the side of her little stone cubicle, his chestnut hair perfect and his grey eyes staring out over the seemingly constant bags of fatigue under them, which seemed to be genetic, because he slept almost nine hours every night.
+She whipped her head around to see Westbay slouching against the entrance of her little stone cubicle, his chestnut hair perfect and his grey eyes staring out over the seemingly constant bags of fatigue under them.
+She wondered idly if the condition was genetic, because he slept almost nine hours every night.

-She shoved the lid of her chest shut, turning to him.
+She shoved the lid of her chest shut before turning to him.
 “What do you want, Westbay?
 Shouldn’t you be getting to class?”
 The rest of the dorm was almost completely empty, except for a few students rushing off to their first class.
-With the sprawling expanse of the University grounds, they were already likely to be late unless they ran.
+Considering the sprawling expanse of the University grounds, they were already likely to be late unless they ran.

 He shrugged.
 “It’s just History of Magic.
 A different section than whatever class you’re in.
 My professor won’t even realize I’m gone.
 Say, have you read any more of those Aberford Thorndyke stories I lent you?
 I got the latest issue delivered.
 I can pass it on once I’m finished, if you’re up to speed on the timeline.”